MaRtin322s/healthy-food-app/server/README.md

 - Cors library for the Cross-Origin Resource Sharing restrictions.
 - JsonWebToken library for the user authentication access token.
 - Mongoose library for the database communication.
+- The use the server you have to run "npm install" for the required technologies.
+- To start the server in development mode, you have to run "npm start".

 ## Application Endpoints
 # User authentication